-Mitchell et al. (2024b) suggested that CREA patterns are likely a product of bite force allometry and phylogenetic niche conservatism.
-Briefly, closely related species tend to have similar diets and are thus likely to encounter foods with similar mechanical properties, such as hardness.
-For similar food items, a small and a large species therefore have to apply the same absolute bite force, but the mechanical demand on the cranium will be lower for the larger species simply because of its larger size.
-Mitchell et al. (2024b)This would allow larger species to sacrifice some capacity for bite force generation in their craniofacial architecture in response of other selective pressures.
-This trade-off appears to most commonly manifest as the CREA pattern of more gracile crania , but can arise due to differing selection pressure.
-Under this scenario, morphological shifts in cranial morphology that deviate from conserved allometry patterns of facial (Mitchell et al., 2024b)(Mitchell et al., 2024b; e.g. Radinsky, 1985, among many others)(e.g. Cardini et al., 2015; Figueirido et al., 2013; Figueirido et al., 2014; Tamagnini et al., 2017; Tamagnini et al., 2023)(Mitchell et al., 2024a)Mitchell et al. (2024b)gracility are only predicted to occur in association with substantial changes in Mitchell et al. (2024b)(Tamagnini et al., 2017; Tamagnini et al., 2023)ecology that alter bite force demands, regardless of body size.
+Mitchell et al. (2024b) suggested that CREA is likely a product of bite force allometry, phylogenetic niche conservatism, and potentially negative scaling of the braincase.
+Briefly, closely related species tend to obtain and process foods with similar mechanical properties, so that a large species needs to apply the same absolute bite forces to a food item as a small species.
+However, the mechanical demand on the cranium will be lower for larger species because of their larger size.
+Mitchell et al. (2024b) thus argued that larger species can sacrifice some capacity for bite force generation in response to other selective pressures, which could cause the more gracile facial skeletons that are part of the CREA pattern (Mitchell et al., 2024b).
+Independently, the negative scaling of brain and orbit size will reduce the relative size of vault and orbital area, further increasing the appearance of facial elongation (Mitchell et al., 2024b; e.g. Radinsky, 1985, among many others).

+Many studies of mammalian cranial shape evolution are consistent with the concept of CREA as a result of biomechanics (e.g. Cardini et al., 2015; Figueirido et al., 2013; Figueirido et al., 2014; Tamagnini et al., 2017; Tamagnini et al., 2023), and the effect was recently demonstrated in a genus of marsupial rock-wallabies (Mitchell et al., 2024a).
+However, the view in Mitchell et al. (2024b) suggests that CREA reflects one part of biomechanical evolution as far as it pertains to allometry, but that changes in dietary regime will result in shape changes not captured by CREA.
+This is indeed the case for a range of mammals covered in Mitchell et al. (2024b) and particularly well-documented in felids (Tamagnini et al., 2017; Tamagnini et al., 2023).
+The biomechanical insights that can be gained from the CREA pattern are therefore not complete if non-allometric processes of selection also contribute to cranial shape variation.